HoshinoTouko/hoshinotouko.github.io/README.md

 The website is under construction, so some old things from this website will not be displayed here anymore.

-Don't worry, I create a savepoint, and you can find what those legacy used to be at [**https://savepoint.touko.moe/**](https://savepoint.touko.moe/).
+I create a savepoint, and you can find what those legacy used to be at [**https://savepoint.touko.moe/**](https://savepoint.touko.moe/).

 Of course, you can also find me at